MikeHathaway/Resolution/README.md

 ## Description

-*Why do this?
-Why not just do the thing?*

-Some research[1](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2600530/)[2](https://www.behavioraleconomics.com/resources/mini-encyclopedia-of-be/loss-aversion/) shows that loss avoidance can be strongly motivating factor in determining behavior.
+Some research([1](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2600530/), [2](https://www.behavioraleconomics.com/resources/mini-encyclopedia-of-be/loss-aversion/)) shows that loss avoidance can be strongly motivating factor in determining behavior.
 Resolution brings Avoidance Motivation to the Blockchain by providing a Smart Contract you can use to easily "put your money where your mouth is" and stake funds on succesful completion of your next New Years Resolution.

-*So you've decided to hack yourself, and are now wondering how it works.*

-On creation of your Resolution, you will specify a charity that will receive your funds in the event that you fail to complete your Resolution, along with a set duration (specified in Ethereum Blocks), and a specified amount of Ethereum (`<1 ether`) to stake on successful completion.
+In order to create a Resolution, you will need to specify a charity that will receive your funds in the event that you fail to complete your Resolution, along with a set duration (specified in Ethereum Blocks), and a specified amount of Ethereum (`<1 ether`) to stake on successful completion.
 Those funds will then be held in escrow, at the control of the [ResolutionDao](https://wiki.aragon.org/archive/dev/apps/finance/).
-[In a future release, the terms of this escrow will be determined by OpenLaw](https://www.openlaw.io/) This DAO's keys have in turn been burned, eliminating the possibility of malicious developers.
+[In a future release, the terms of this escrow will be determined by OpenLaw](https://www.openlaw.io/).
+This DAO's keys have in turn been burned, eliminating the possibility of malicious developers.
 Likewise, in order to prevent money laundering, all charities are on a immutable list of verified charity addresses controlled by a subsidiary Charity Smart Contract.

 Once Ethereum reaches the specified block height, you will then be able to send a message in a withdrawal transaction to the Resolution Smart Contract.
 Optionally, you can also specify a validating address, with the added requirement that the validating address signs off on successful completion of the Resolution in order for withdrawal from the ResolutionDAO to occur.